 - Our admissions policy has been drawn up in accordance with the School Admissions Code 2012.

-- The Island Free School will take students of mixed ability and aptitude aged 11–16.
+- The Island Free School will take pupils of mixed ability and aptitude aged 11–16.

-- We opened in September 2014 and in our first year, we admitted a maximum of 125 students into our first Year 7 cohort.
+- We opened in September 2014 and in our first year, we admitted a maximum of 125 pupils into our first Year 7 cohort.

 - Our published admission number for subsequent years is also 125 for Year 7.
 All Year 7 applicants will be admitted if fewer than 125 apply.